Skip to main content

 mlflow.set_experiment(f"runs/{experiment_name}")

-Note that you need to track the uri where the server will publish the results (in this case http://localhost:5000), while running the local server in another terminal with the command mlflow ui.
+Note that you must specify the URI where the server will publish the results (in this case, http://localhost:5000) while the local server is running in a separate terminal using the command mlflow ui.

-After that we can start a specific run within the experiment, or multiple children runs nested within the parent run (by utilizing the nested keyword argument).
-This last case is suitable, for example, if you are doing hyperparameters optimization where each trail can be tracked independently in its own child run.
-The following code shows that.
+Subsequently, you can start a specific run within the experiment or create multiple child runs nested within the parent run by utilizing the nested keyword argument.
+The latter is particularly useful for hyperparameter optimization, where each trial can be tracked independently in its own child run.
+The following code illustrates this functionality.

 with mlflow.start_run(run_name='main_run',nested=False) as run: